precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/Machine_Motion/Readme.md

 `pip install -U pathlib`

 `pip install -U paho-mqtt`

+The RPi is now ready to work with the MM controller.

 ### Use any of the .py scripts included in this section to controll the MM